opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

    see http://www.lastnpe.org
 -  much better in-IDE support, at least for Eclipse users

-*WIP: We are aiming at, eventualy, running headless Eclipse JDT-based null analysis during the build, not just for users of the Eclipse IDE UI;
+*WIP: We are aiming at, eventually, running headless Eclipse JDT-based null analysis during the build, not just for users of the Eclipse IDE UI;
 watch*\ `issue ODLPARENT-116 <https://jira.opendaylight.org/browse/ODLPARENT-116>`__
 \ *, and*\ http://www.lastnpe.org\ *.*